adothompson/LMIS/docs/install.rst

     export DATABASE_URL=postgis://<username>:<password>@<hostname>/<database name>

-    **warning**: We make use of GeoDjango so a spatial database is required.
+    **Warning**: We make use of GeoDjango so a spatial database is required.
 PostgreSQL (with PostGIS), MySQL (mostly with MyISAM engine), Oracle, and SQLite (with SpatiaLite) are the spatial databases currently supported.